Head of Research & Instruction Services

 Many faculty members report receiving better research papers from their students following library instruction sessions.

-The library also offers access to the Credo InfoLit modules as a form of supplemental instruction.
+The library also offers access to Credo's Instruct as a form of supplemental instruction.

 "Today’s college students arrive on campus without well-honed foundational skills like information literacy and critical thinking.
 Creating high-quality, standards-driven instructional materials to cultivate these skills requires extensive time, staff, and technical expertise.
 Instruct offers a solution to this growing problem, providing tools for libraries to conduct formalized ACRL and AAC&U-aligned instruction, both in-person and online." - Credo

 The Addlestone Library supports interdisciplinary scholarship at the College of Charleston by:

 We welcome opportunities to work with College faculty and staff as well as local cultural heritage organizations and other institutions, to develop new tools, services and other forms of outreach and collaborative inquiry on topics in digital humanities, digital publication, and related areas.

 We welcome proposals for jointly sponsored events, particularly on the following topics: